-Failure to show a private hire driver's licence to the private hire operator at the commencement of employment 3 Failure to surrender a driver's licence, badge or plate upon request 4 - 6 Failure of a licence holder to disclose convictions within seven days of 6-12 conviction 0.12 Failure to take found property to the Police within forty eight hours 4-6 of finding Carrying an animal other than one belonging to the passenger(s) 3 3 Carrying an animal not safely restrained 3 Failure to comply with the requirements for the safe carrying of a wheelchair 8-12 Anything that does not comply with the Council's licensing policy where 3-6 such a breach of policy requirements is not otherwise specified herein Operating a vehicle which is not maintained in a sound and roadworthy 4-8 condition Operating a vehicle which is not maintained in a clean and/or 2-4 safe condition internally or externally Modifying a vehicle without the consent of the Council 3-6 Hackney carriage vehicle signage not in accordance with the 4 Council's requirements Affixing or displaying a roof sign on a private hire vehicle 4 Displaying a sign or advertisement on a licensed vehicle that does 4 not satisfy the Policy requirements or has not been approved by the Council 6 Taxi-meter does not conform to the Council's requirements Operating an LPG vehicle which does not comply with the 6 3 Council's LPG vehicle requirements 3 Operating a vehicle which does not comply with the 4 Council's requirements in relation to tinted windows т Driving with no insurance or inadequate insurance for the vehicle 12 Allowing a vehicle to be used for hire by a person who does not hold 8-12 a current driver's licence • .= Permitting the vehicle to be used for any illegal or immoral purposes 6-12 Failure of a private hire operator to provide a prompt, efficient 3 and reliable service - Failure of a private hire operator to ensure that office staff act in a 3 civil and courteous manner at all times Failure of a private hire operator to keep the operating premises 3 in accordance with the Council's requirements Failure of a private hire operator to ensure that all vehicles operated by 6 them are adequately insured Failure of a private hire operator to keep and display public liability 4 insurance for the operating premises if the public are allowed access Failure of a private hire operator to ensure that every driver employed 6 by them has a private hire vehicle licence and driver licence 0.0 Displaying a taxi roof light on a vehicle while it is not licensed as a Hackney Carriage.
-2-6 Failure to follow directions or give assistance to an Authorised Officer 4-6 of an approved council which has a shared working agreement with St Albans.
-Ot Albano.
+Failure to show a private hire driver's licence to the private 3 hire operator at the commencement of employment Failure to surrender a driver's licence, badge or plate upon request 4 - 6 Failure of a licence holder to disclose convictions within seven working days of conviction 6-12 Carrying an animal not safely restrained 3 Failure to comply with the requirements for the safe carrying of a wheelchair 8-12 Anything that does not comply with the Council's licensing policy where such a breach of policy requirements is not otherwise specified herein 3-6 Operating a vehicle which is not maintained in a sound and roadworthy condition 4-8 Operating a vehicle which is not maintained in a clean and/or safe condition internally or externally 2-4 Modifying a vehicle without the consent of the Council 3-6 Hackney carriage vehicle signage not in accordance with the 4 Council's requirements Affixing or displaying a roof sign on a private hire vehicle 4 Displaying a sign or advertisement on a licensed vehicle that does not satisfy the Policy requirements or has not been approved by the Council 4 Taxi-meter does not conform to the Council's requirements 6 Operating an LPG vehicle which does not comply with the Council's LPG vehicle requirements 3 Operating a vehicle which does not comply with the Council's requirements in relation to tinted windows 4 Driving with no insurance or inadequate insurance for the vehicle 8-12 Allowing a vehicle to be used for hire by a person who does not hold a current driver's licence 8-12 Permitting the vehicle to be used for any illegal or immoral purposes 6-12 Failure of a private hire operator to provide a prompt, efficient and reliable service 3 Failure of a private hire operator to ensure that office staff act in a civil and courteous manner at all times 3 Failure of a private hire operator to keep the operating premises in accordance with the Council's requirements 3 Failure of a private hire operator to ensure that all vehicles operated by them are adequately insured 6 Failure of a private hire operator to keep and display public liability insurance for the operating premises if the public are allowed access 4 Failure of a private hire operator to ensure that every driver employed by them has a private hire vehicle licence and driver licence 6 Displaying a taxi roof light on a vehicle while it is not licensed as a Hackney Carriage.
+2-6 Failure to follow directions or give assistance to an Authorised Officer of an approved council which has a shared working agreement with St Albans.
+4-6 Failure to comply with section 45 of the policy 3-6